Concrete Genie Accessibility Report

 If you want to play Concrete Genie, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-We've documented 1 accessibility feature for Navigation in Concrete Genie which deals with how the game provides guidance and assistance to navigate its worlds.
+We've documented 4 accessibility features for Navigation in Concrete Genie which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Clarity